WHO WE ARE

 Sunday

-Contemporary Service - We gather at 9:00 am to worship the Lord through a mix of song, prayer, Bible reading, preaching, and sacrament (communion and baptism).
-This service uses modern music (led by our praise band), every-day language, and participatory elements to actively engage all attenders.
+Contemporary Service 9:00 am - A service in a modern musical style (led by our band), incorporating every-day language, prayers, Scripture reading, Holy Communion, and participatory elements designed to engage all attenders.
 During the school year, our children's Sunday school meets during our 9 am service.
 For more info on Sunday school, click here.
+Due to lack of volunteers, Sunday school is currently suspended.

-Traditional Service - We gather at 10:30 am to join together in worship through our service of high liturgy led by the pipe organ and choir.
+Traditional Service 10:30 am - A service of high liturgy led by our pipe organ and choir.
 Together we join in singing hymns ancient and modern, and we participate in the spoken and sung liturgy of the historic church.
 Our liturgy includes Scripture, prayer, and the service of the sacrament (communion).

 Parking & Church Access